noahweasley/SMD-Desktop/readme.md

 #### Initializations

 - Clone the repository using `git clone https://github.com/noahweasley/SMD-Desktop.git`

 - Enter the project directory using `cd SMD-Desktop` on Windows, in case you are not in the project directory

-- Run npm install to install all the project dependencies
+- Run `$ npm install` to install all the project dependencies

 - Run `$ npm run start` to run the application

+#### Configurations

+- To check your code for errors and enforce code formatting, run `$ npm run lint`

+- To automatically format your code according to the Prettier configuration, run `npm run format`

+This will ensure that your code is consistent and error-free, according to the rules and settings specified in the project's ESLint and Prettier configurations.

-#### Building the application
+### Building the application

 - Run `npm run pack:win32` to build for Windows x32